MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-mgmt-server.md

 ms.topic: article
 ---

-# Upgrade a management server - upgrading a distributed management group
+# Upgrade a management server - upgrade a distributed management group

 When you upgrade a distributed management group, you start by upgrading each of the management servers in your management group.
 There are many pre-upgrade tasks that you must perform first.
 For more information, see [Pre-Upgrade Tasks When Upgrading to System Center Operations Manager](deploy-upgrade-overview.md).